-Trump says Kim summit more than 'photo-op'
+Trump might invite Kim Jong Un to the US if talks go well

-Washington (CNN)President Donald Trump said Thursday his upcoming talks with North Korean leader Kim Jong Un will amount to more than just a good picture.
+Washington (CNN)President Donald Trump said Thursday he may invite North Korean leader Kim Jong Un to the United States if their meeting in Singapore next week goes well.

-The summit is "more than a photo-op," Trump told reporters in the Oval Office ahead of a meeting with Japanese Prime Minister Shinzo Abe.
+"Yes ... if it goes well, I think that could happen," he told reporters during a Rose Garden news conference, taking questions alongside Japanese Prime Minister Shinzo Abe.

+Trump also said he could envision a normalization of ties between the US and North Korea if a deal is reached with Kim.

+Trump said he had a list of 300 "massive sanctions" to apply on Pyongyang, but he was holding off as the diplomacy proceeds.

+Earlier Thursday, Trump said the summit will be "more than a photo-op."

-He said the "summit is all ready to go" and that it could extend beyond a single day.
+The "summit is all ready to go" and that it could extend beyond a single day, Trump told reporters in the Oval Office.

 Trump welcomed Abe for their second meeting in less than two months to discuss Trump's upcoming summit with Kim in Singapore next week.